-Although a size of $\gtrsim 10 \,\mathrm{pc}$ is still one or two orders of magnitude larger than that of dense cloud cores where stars and stellar cluster form, it is worth attempting to investigate the magnetic-field structure to study the physical conditions of $\leq 10 \,\mathrm{pc}$ -scale molecular cloud formation.
-Submillimeter (submm) emission polarimetry is sensitive to tracing the column density of the cold ($T \leq a$ few times 10 K) ISM, whereas near-infrared (NIR) absorption polarimetry may have suffered from scattering, while cm-wavelength radio polarimetry may already begin to be affected by Faraday rotation.
-Indeed, recent polarization observations with SOFIA HAWC+ toward the archetypical starburst galaxy M82 at 53 and 154 μm (Jones et al. 2019) have clearly demonstrated that submm/FIR emission polarimetry offers another way of probing the magnetic field structure by observing entrained dust grains by the super galactic wind.
+Although a size of $\gtrsim 10$ pc is still one or two orders of magnitude larger than that of dense cloud cores where stars and stellar cluster form, it is worth attempting to investigate the magnetic field structure to study the physical conditions of $\lesssim 10 \, \text{pc-scale}$ molecular cloud formation.
+Submillimeter (submm) emission polarimetry is sensitive to tracing the column density of the cold ( $T \lesssim$ a few times 10 K) ISM, whereas near-infrared (NIR) absorption polarimetry may have suffered from scattering, while cm-wavelength radio polarimetry may already begin to be affected by Faraday rotation.
+Indeed, recent polarization observations with SOFIA HAWC+ toward the archetypical starburst galaxy M82 at 53 and 154 μm (Jones et al. 2019) have clearly demonstrated that submm/FIR emission polarimetry offers another way of probing the magnetic field structure by observing entrained dust grains by the supergalactic wind.
 The authors did not identify any component expected from the large-scale dynamo field.
-Nevertheless, as the next step, it is worth considering longer wavelength polarimetry at $850 \,\mu m$ for large heights from the plane of a galaxy to unveil the magneticfield structure in the cold ISM of that galaxy.
+Nevertheless, as the next step, it is worth considering longer wavelength polarimetry at 850 μm for large heights above and below the plane of a galaxy to unveil the magnetic field structure in the cold ISM of that galaxy.
 This would give us a more specific hint at how the magnetic field in a galaxy is maintained against diffusion by turbulence.
-Moreover, we point out that previous Herschel PACS and SPIRE imaging at 100, 160, and $250 \,\mu\text{m}$ revealed that NGC 891 is rich in dust grains-even toward its halo; the scale height of the dusty halo is 1.44 ± 0.12 kpc (Bocchio et al. 2016).
-These authors showed that $\sim 2-3\%$ of the mass of the dust is present further than 2 kpc from the midplane.
-This agrees with the analysis from the 450 and $850\,\mu\mathrm{m}$ emission taken with SCUBA (Alton et al. 1998).
+Moreover, we point out that previous Herschel PACS and SPIRE imaging at 100, 160, and 250 μm revealed that NGC 891 is rich in dust grains - even toward its halo; the scale height of the dusty halo is $1.44 \pm 0.12$ kpc (Bocchio et al. 2016).
+These authors showed that $\sim$ 2-3 per cent of the mass of the dust is present further than 2 kpc from the mid-plane.
+This agrees with the analysis from the 450- and 850- $\mu$ m emission taken with the Submillimetre Common-User Bolometer Array (Alton et al. 1998).
 We therefore argue that the method proposed in this work may be feasible; it is complementary to the conventional two methods (radio synchrotron and NIR polarimetry).